Control Theory and Experimental Design in Diffusion Processes: An illustrative example

 \section{An illustrative example}

-To illustrate our method, we consider a small particle trapped in a double-well potential (see Fig.~\ref{fig:kramers-pot}(a)).
+To illustrate our method and its impact, we present a simulation study for a model in which we expect our methods will yield significant improvements in parameter estimation.
+We consider a small particle trapped in a double-well potential (see Fig.~\ref{fig:kramers-pot}(a)).
 This is a commonly-used model in statistical and chemical physics \citep{van-kampen,hanggi1990reaction}; we use it here to illustrate our methodology, and to indicate when our methodology may be particularly effective.

 The governing equation is

 where $x_t\in\R$ is the position of the particle and the potential $V$ is given by